amoveo-project/veo-ledger-app-loader/README.md

 - Download VirtualBox here: https://www.virtualbox.org
 - Now install it according to the steps given for your OS.
+- Download Oracle VM VirtualBox Extension Pack to enable USB 2.0 ports in your virtual machine from https://www.virtualbox.org/wiki/Downloads
+- Install it into VirtualBox: File → Preferences → Extensions → Add new package

 ## Download the Amoveo VM Installer Image